OpenNebula/docs/source/advanced_components/applications_containerization/docker_host_provision_with_docker_machine.rst

 Step 1 - Install Docker Machine OpenNebula Driver
 ================================================================================

-In order to install the Docker Machine OpenNebula Driver just need to install at your front-end node the package `opennebula-docker`.
+In order to install the Docker Machine OpenNebula Driver you just need to install at your host the package `opennebula-docker` available `here <https://opennebula.org/software/>`__.

-If you want to use docker in other host just copy the `docker-machine-driver-opennebula` file from the /usr/share/docker_machine path of your frontend.
+In case you already have it installed in other host (like the OpenNebula frontend) you can also copy the `docker-machine-driver-opennebula` file from the /usr/share/docker_machine path of the other host into a folder accessible for the path in your host.

 Step 2 - Configure Client Machine to Access the OpenNebula Cloud
 ================================================================================